 As a result, the Air Force began administering the drug to fighter pilots during the 2003 invasion of Iraq along with Dexedrene.
 And have had no issues to date.

-(It also explains why Modafinil, which was formulated to help narcoleptics stay awake during the day.
+(It also explains why Modafinil was formulated to help narcoleptics stay awake during the day.
 Became a darling of nose-to-the-grindstone Silicon Valley programmers.)

 Alertness Is Everything.